guyer/phasefieldbenchmark-8/README.md

 *Add DOI Link for this repository to include in paper.
 Can we do that in time?*

-This repository contains supplemnatary material and code necessary to run some of the examples from the paper entitled *Phase Field Benchmark Problems for Nucleation* authored by *W. Wu et al* [paper][paper].
+This repository contains supplementary material and code necessary to run some of the examples from the paper entitled *Phase Field Benchmark Problems for Nucleation* authored by *W. Wu et al.* (not yet submitted).

 ## Overview